Kong/docs.konghq.com/app/konnect/gateway-manager/configuration/index.md

 requests, and can be used as a trusted CA store when validating the peer certificate of a client or service.

-Data plane certificates can be managed from the **Data plane certificates** dashboard that is available as a **Runtime group action**.
+Manage data plane certificates from their dashboard.
+You can find the dashboard by opening the **Actions** menu of a control plane and selecting **Data Plane Certificates**.

 Here you can manage data plane certificates, including the creation, renewal, and removal of certificates, as well as uploading up to 16 certificates per control plane.

 See the [certificate object API reference](/gateway/latest/admin-api/#certificate-object) for all configuration options.